-The development of a commercial approach to the American market is premature at this stage, but will probably require a collaboration with a local financial or industrial player.
+The development of a commercial approach to the American market is premature at this stage.

 With regard to the politics of fixing the price, the price objective of the CARMAT bioprosthetic artificial heart project remains in line with current practices of reimbursement for available devices.
-For example, a left mono-ventricular implantable assist device is, today, reimbursed between €60,000 and €110,000 (excluding taxes) in Europe (approximately €90,000 excluding taxes in France 66).
-Being a system that consists of an implantable part, but also external parts and associated preand post-operational services, the adjustment variables are many and could allow the adaptation to volume and reimbursement conditions specific to each center or each
+For example, a left mono-ventricular implantable assist device is, today, reimbursed between €60,000 and €110,000 (excluding taxes) in Europe (approximately €90,000 excluding taxes in France 65).
+Being a system that consists of an implantable part, but also external parts and associated preand post-operational services, the adjustment variables are many and could allow the adaptation to volume and reimbursement conditions specific to each center or each market.

 The reimbursement procedures are many and different for each country.
-Therefore, the sales force will initially consist of (i) profiles with a strong clinical background to ensure the training and adoption of the device by the medical-surgical community and the collection of medical-economic data, and (ii) of specialists in reimbursement.
+Therefore, the sales force will initially consist of profiles with a strong clinical background to ensure the training and adoption of the device by the medical-surgical community and the collection of medical-economic data.
+The Company could partner with local reimbursement experts to optimize and accelerate support.

 It is in this perspective that CARMAT announced on September 1, 2016 the arrival of Stéphane Piat as chief executive officer, replacing Marcello Conviti.
 With his experience in the commercialization of medical devices, particularly at Johnson & Johnson Cordis or Abbott, Stéphane Piat intends to implement this strategy.

-66 Liste des Produits et Prestations remboursables - LPP (ameli. fr) : regulated price per unit for the HeartMate II® is € 87 565.
+65 Liste des Produits et Prestations remboursables - LPP (ameli. fr) : regulated price per unit for the HeartMate II® is € 87 565.